stjordanis/ncnnRay/README.md

 ## Examples

 #### A Simple example, mainly for testing the integration.
-Read an Image, allocate an ncnn tensor on the CPU.
+Read an Image, allocate an `ncnn:Mat` tensor on the CPU.

 - https://github.com/QuantScientist/ncnnRay